uktrade/pg-sync-roles/README.md

 ## Usage

-To give a user CONNECT privileges on a database, as well as membership of role:
+To give a user CONNECT on a database, as well as membership of role:

 ```python
 from pg_sync_roles import Login, DatabaseConnect, RoleMembership, sync_roles